Sara Pezzini

-Sara Magdalene Pezzini is a fictional superheroine starring in the Witchblade series.
+Sara Magdalene Pezzini is a superheroine starring in the Witchblade series.
 Sara also appeared in a Turner Network Television live-action feature film and TV series of the same name and she was portrayed by Yancy Butler.
 She is an NYPD homicide detective whose life changed when she came into contact with a powerful ancient weapon known as the Witchblade, which bestows its wielder with supernatural powers.

 Fictional biography

 Sara Magdalene Pezzini was born November 18, 1970, and is of Italian descent.
 Her major enemies are Kenneth Irons and Ian Nottingham.

 As one of the current hosts of the Witchblade, Sara has been granted many unique abilities, including the power and ability to heal herself, to create (often very revealing) armor over her skin (as the Witchblade tends to rip away all of her clothes), to shoot energy blasts, to extend razor sharp tendrils and even winged flight.
 She has yet to explore the full limits of the Witchblade, and thus does not know what other mystical magical abilities it possesses.
 When not overly active, the Witchblade can assume the form of a bracelet, allowing her to wear the entity without drawing attention.
 The Witchblade is a male entity of both light and dark which represents both order and chaos.
 It is the offspring of the Angelus and the Darkness; as such, Sara does not have complete control over its actions and reactions.

 Sara first appeared in Cyblade/Shi: The Battle for Independents #1 (January 1995).
 She had wanted nothing more in her life than to be a good cop.
 As a homicide detective in New York City, life was challenging enough, but for Sara, those were simpler times.
 While on an undercover case at the Rialto Theater, both she and her partner, Michael Yee (named Danny Woo in the TV series), were mortally wounded.
 At this same theater was a man named Kenneth Irons, who had brought a gauntlet known as the Witchblade.
 Irons was in search of the secrets to unlocking his full power and ability.

 While Sara lay dying, the Witchblade made his choice to include her in the long line of women that he has shared his power with.
 The entity healed Sara's wounds and allowed her to survive the resulting confrontation.
 Since then, she has seen many things she never knew existed, fought creatures that have no place on Earth, and longed for the days of a typical NYPD detective.
 But she continues her struggle with the Witchblade, believing that she can do more good with the entity than without.
 So the battle for control continues, as Sara learns more about this entity and struggles to stem his violent nature.